RobinB87/typescript-modules/angular-cli-demo/README.md

 "build-my-login": "ng build my-login",

 Can also add a watch with --watch, so you do not have to build in the appliction as well, all the time.
 Visible output: Compilation complete.
 Watching for file changes...

+# angular service library

+A service library is provided in root and is exported over the public api (public_api.ts).
+It can be easily imported without importing the library module in your application, as the service provides itself to the root injector when it is imported via the ES6 import statement.